mbsarvas/launch-display-alternate/README.md

 # 🚀 Rocket Launch Display System — Private

-Personal deployment of the Rocket Launch Display System consisting of a dedicated fetcher Pi and one or more follower display Pis.
+A unique deployment of the Rocket Launch Display System designed for a specific case

 **Created by Matthew Sarvas**